 Note that we include the superscript to indicate that these belong to the tetradic interpretation of the major scale.

-\begin{remark} A fundamental difference from the triadic case is that the cadential sets $J_1$ through $J_4$ all contain reference to chords built on scale degrees near the tonic, while $J_5$ and $J_6$ are singletons.
+\begin{remark} A fundamental difference from the triadic case is that the cadential sets $J_1$ and $J_2$ contain the tonic, and that there exist two singletons: $J_5$ and $J_6$.
 This asymmetry will structure our categorical analysis. \end{remark}